tsdtoken/token_contracts/README.md

 ## Main token sale Contract
 This is the contract that will, in conclusion, hold **all** wallet addresses that own TSD coin.
 This is the contract where no bonus will be offered during sale.
 The length of the ICO will be subjective to which of the following milestones are achieved first:

-- End of sale date
+> End of sale date

+> Total supply of TSD is 550M tokens
+- 82.5M is reserved for the private sale
+- 165M is reserved for the pre sale
+- 225.5M is reserved for the main sale
+- 33M is reserved for the founders and advisors
+- 27.5M is reserved for the bounty and allocation incentives
+- 16.5M is reserved for the liquidity program

-- Token depletion (all tokens sold out)
+>Token depletion (all tokens sold out)

+> Tokens are sold at $0.50c

 Upon contract initialisation:
 - The total supply is allocated to the funds wallet which is the owner wallet i.e the wallet used to deploy the contract